yycunc/MUNIn/README.md

 -Binsize, fragment length.

--Theta, theta input file, which is text file of one column listing the estimated theta from each tissue.
+-Theta, theta input file, which is text file of one column listing the estimated theta from each sample.

--Phi, phi input file, which is text file of one column listing the estimated phi from each tissue.
+-Phi, phi input file, which is text file of one column listing the estimated phi from each sample.

--Gamma, gamma input file, which is text file of one column listing the estimated gamma from each tissue.
+-Gamma, gamma input file, which is text file of one column listing the estimated gamma from each sample.

--Psi, psi input file, which is text file of one column listing the estimated psi from each tissue.
+-Psi, psi input file, which is text file of one column listing the estimated psi from each sample.

--Alpha, tissue dependency input file.
-When there are two tissues, it contains 5 columns respectively as order index, peak status in tissue 1, peak statues in tissue 2, heterogeneity of peak status in the two tissues (0, shared background; 1, tissue-specific peak; 2, shared peak) and proportion of each status in all the fragment pairs.
+-Alpha, sample dependency input file.
+When there are two samples, it contains 5 columns respectively as order index, peak status in sample 1, peak statues in sample 2, heterogeneity of peak status in the two samples (0, shared background; 1, sample-specific peak; 2, shared peak) and proportion of each status in all the fragment pairs.
 The example file is alpha_GM_IMR90_1_50875000_51725000.txt.

 -SEED, seed of the random number generator.
 Setting the seed to a fixed value can make the results reproducible.